TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.8.md

 ---

-Will ye show partiality to him?
-Will ye contend for God?
+Will you show partiality to him?
+Will you contend for God?